Ethan-Arrowood/mddl/README.md

 markdown documentation language

-This specification is a subset on markdown.
+This specification is a subset of markdown.
 It adds **no** new features to markdown, but adds additional rules so it is easier to author JavaScript documentation.

 **mddl** looks like this: